hytromo/docs.nestjs.com/content/techniques/authentication.md

 Authentication is an **essential** part of most existing applications.
 There are a lot of different approaches, strategies, and ways to handle user authorization.
 What we eventually decide to use depends on the particular application requirements and is strongly associated with their needs.

-[Passport](https://github.com/jaredhanson/passport) is the most popular node.js authentication library, well-known by community and successively used in many production applications.
+[Passport](https://github.com/jaredhanson/passport) is the most popular node.js authentication library, well-known by community and successfully used in many production applications.
 It's really simple to integrate this tool with **Nest** framework using dedicated passport utilities.
 For demonstration purposes, we'll set up both [passport-http-bearer](https://github.com/jaredhanson/passport-http-bearer) and [passport-jwt](https://github.com/themikenicholson/passport-jwt) strategy.

 #### Installation